 Side effects of fluoride

-Although fluoride strengthens teeth, if the water fluoride in your residential area or fluoride consumption is excessive, it will not only not strengthen the teeth, but weaken them and severely change teeth color from yellow to brown, known as fluorosis.
+Although fluoride strengthens teeth, if the water fluoride in your residential area or fluoride consumption is excessive, it will not only not strengthen the teeth; but weaken them and severely change teeth color from yellow to brown, known as fluorosis.

 The American Academy of Pediatrics suggests that children don’t need fluoride in their first 6 months, after which the water given to children should have at least 0.3 PPM fluoride.
-Therefore, using boiled or distilled water that don’t contain fluoride is not recommended for children above 6 months of age.
+Therefore, using boiled or distilled water that doesn’t contain fluoride is not recommended for children above 6 months of age.

 What are the fluoride-containing substances?